The bare essentials and the latest accessories

 Need a pint of milk?
 Or the latest smartphone?
 Your guide to the best of Belfast's shops.

 Located in the Treehouse at the heart of the student village, your first stop for all your shopping needs.

 The Mace has general grocery items, a deli, ready meals, frozen goods, and essentials like stationery and toiletries.
 There is also an ATM located on the premises.
 Open until 11pm most nights, it ensures that you won't be left without those everyday necessities.

 There are two SPARs in the University area, catering for all essentials.

 One is on University Avenue in the Holylands area, and the other is located at the BP garage, right next to the Elms BT9 entrance on the Malone Road.

 With three branches in the Queen’s Quarter – Stranmillis, Malone and Botanic, you’re never too far away from a Centra.

 Renowned for its deli counter’s fresh sandwiches, it’s also great for grabbing a few items to tide you over.

-At the bottom of Eglantine Avenue and only ten minutes’ walk from Elms Village, a good bet for a bigger shop, especially if you and your housemates are all chipping in together.
+At the bottom of Eglantine Avenue and only ten minutes’ walk from Elms BT9, a good bet for a bigger shop, especially if you and your housemates are all chipping in together.

 It’s a good idea to bring a backpack or your own bags for the journey back!